 Should You Use an IRA or a 401(k)?

 - A 401(k) is only offered through your employer.
-IRAs can be opened by anyone.
+IRAs can be opened by anyone with qualifying income.

 - How much do you want to contribute?

 - Does your employer offer a 401(k) match?

 - Are the fees on your 401(k) investment options competitive?

 - Does your 401(k) offer good investment choices?

 - Are there other special considerations?

 Understanding 401(k)s and IRAs